-Effective July 2020, Lenoir YDC dedicated half of their beds to detention housing.
+Effective July 2020, Lenoir YDC dedicated half of its beds to detention housing.
 Staff are assigned between YDC and detention based on operational needs.
-To account for costs associated with the separate detention and YDC populations at Lenoir, a 70/30 ratio for non-personnel costs was applied.
-Personnel costs were assumed at a 70/30 ratio for support staff and by percentage of time provided by other staff based on management reports.
-This accounting includes annual salary and fringe benefits
+To account for costs associated with the separate detention and YDC populations at Lenoir, a 50/50 ratio for non-personnel costs was applied.
+Personnel costs were assumed at a 50/50 ratio for support staff and by percentage of time provided by other staff based on management reports.
+This accounting includes annual salary and fringe benefits.